-Most tourism lodges charge top dollar during these peak tourism periods.
+Tourism lodges charge top dollar during these peak tourism periods.
 Experts recommend avoiding the high season if you are looking to save money.
 Some resorts offer discounts in the high season provided that you book well in advance and make a deposit but you need to hunt around for those unadvertised specials

 The rainy season runs from June to November when annual Belize rainfall is highest.
-The early months of May and June when rainfall is just getting underway, are a good time to travel to Belize as you can you can escape the tourist rush and hotel rates tend to be lower.
+The early months of May and June when rainfall is just getting underway, are a good time to travel to Belize as you can escape the tourist rush and hotel rates tend to be lower.

-The downside is that some dirt roads get get muddy and this may curtail visits to remote areas.
+The downside is that some dirt roads get muddy and this may curtail visits to remote areas.
 When there is heavy rainfall, floods in the south, portions of some public highways are temporarily closed.
-Some caves, especially those used for cave tubing such as the Actun Tunichil Muknal network are not safe and are closed by the authorities during these conditions.
+Some caves, especially those used for cave tubing such as the Actun Tunichil Muknal Cave (ATM) network are not safe and are closed by the authorities during these conditions.
 While ground travel may be impeded in times of high rainfall, air transportation is readily available throughout the year.

 Summer In Belize

 Summer is the traditional “low season” for tourism in this country, and some resorts actually close down for a couple of months due to slow business.
 But Belize can be attractive for those seeking a summer break.
 During the summer months Belize receives less visitors giving tourists the opportunity to find more privacy in areas such as the beaches, caves and Maya Ruins.
-High traffic areas such as Ambergris Caye and Caye Caulker do get crowded with locals during vacations such as Easter but outside this time frame you will see less tourists.
+High traffic areas such as Ambergris Caye and Caye Caulker get crowded to saturation level with locals during vacations such as Easter but outside this time frame you will see less tourists.